 There are a number of companies whose consumers get ‘used to’ the products and creates a habit for it.
-They become a fanatically loyal customer and either do not need or do not want to look for any another company for that product or services.
-Few companies with big brand value in India are Asian Paints, HDFC Bank etc.
+They become a fanatically loyal customer and either do not need or do not want to look for any other company for that product or services.
+A few companies with big brand value in India are Asian Paints, HDFC Bank etc.

-There are few industries where the ‘entry-barrier’ acts an economic moat for the company.
-These barriers can be because of multiple reasons like patents, brand recognition, a high cost of set-up, government licenses etc.
+There are few industries where the ‘entry-barrier’ acts as an economic moat for the company.
+These barriers can be because of multiple reasons like patents, brand recognition, a high cost of set-up, government licenses, etc.

-Apart from the above 5, few other characteristics of big ‘moat’ companies are a high network, technological advantages, unique products etc.
+Apart from the above five discussed types, a few other characteristics of big ‘moat’ companies are a high network, technological advantages, first-mover advantage, patents/trademark, etc.

 Here are few Indian companies with a big moat, which give them a competitive advantage over their competitors:

 - Hindustan Unilever (HUL): Consumer goods giant with brands like Surf Excel, Lux, Lifebuoy, Sun silk, ponds, Vaseline, Axe, Wheel, etc. HUL has got a big brand value in India.

-- Pidilite Industries: Big brand value in the adhesives manufacturing industry with brands like Fevicol, Fevikwik, Dr. Fixit etc.
+- Pidilite Industries: Big brand value in the adhesives manufacturing industry with brands like Fevicol, Fevikwik, Dr. Fixit, etc.